Skip to main content

 • workQueueOptions: SetupWorkqueueOptions Configuration regarding the work queue, for example disabling it entirely in multi-pod setups

-These options are extended by YogaServerOptions so you can pass a list of Yoga GraphQL Plugins or configure batching etc.
+These options are extended by YogaServerOptions so you can pass all options you can normally pass to createYoga, add plugins Yoga GraphQL Plugins or configure batching and other more advanced GraphQL features.
+Check the Yoga documentation for more information.

 Getting Help